Eddcapone/Duplicate-Line-Analyzer/README.md

 ```

 #### Example
-To analyze the top 10 duplicate queries in your_file_path.sql, considering lines between 50 and 100 characters:
+To analyze the top 10 duplicate queries in your_file_path.sql, considering lines with minimum 50 characters.
+Only display 100 characters.

 ```bash
 python count_duplicates.py your_file_path.sql 10 100 50